Fund Distribution Request

-- Stocks, Bonds, Mutual Funds: These often provide greater tax benefits than cash gifts of equivalent value, especially if they have a low cost basis.
+- Stocks, Bonds, Mutual Funds: These often provide greater tax benefits than cash gifts of equivalent value, especially if they have a low-cost basis.

 - 401K and IRA Accounts: Avoid the possibility of income and estate taxes by directing retirement assets to the MMACF as part of your estate plan.

-- Life Insurance Policy: Give a significant future gift to charity and receive tax benefits in the year of the gift.
+- Life Insurance Policy: Give a significant future gift to a charity and receive tax benefits in the year of the gift.

 - Charitable Bequest: A charitable bequest enables you to make a much larger and more significant contribution than may have been possible during your lifetime.
 In doing so, you may minimize your tax burden and provide for your family while at the same time honoring loved ones, preserving your family name, and reinforcing your personal values.